Approved BHSFG Recommendations

 This recommendation expands and sustains Certified Community Behavioral Health Clinics (CCBHCs) to build a more integrated mental health and substance use treatment system with sustainable funding.

-Providers are still submitting cost reports to develop the Prospective Payment System (PPS) reimbursement rate.
+Providers have submitted draft cost reports to develop the Prospective Payment System (PPS) reimbursement rate.

 Key dates include: